 Do you know that your favorite Idli has a deep-rooted connection with world war as well?
 Well, if you are not aware of it then definitely it is going to be an interesting fact to be added in your knowledge.

-While most of us are familiar with rice idli and war connectionidli, Rava idli, a variant is famous in Karnataka.
+While most of us are familiar with rice idli, Rava idli, a variant is famous in Karnataka.

 What makes it interesting further is the fact that Rava idli was the result of World War II.